ClairableClairable

 The pressure to "do AI"

-You're hearing about AI everywhere.
+You bought Copilot for everyone.
+Six months later, nobody can explain the ROI.
 Your board asks about your AI strategy.
 Your competitors are "doing AI."
 Vendors are pitching AI solutions.
-Your team is experimenting with ChatGPT.
+Your team has ChatGPT access—but they don't know what to do with it.

 Why most AI projects stall